 A portion of our responding suppliers provided a list of smelters they used to process 3TG content contained in the components supplied to their customers.
-These responses included the names of facilities listed by our suppliers as smelters or refiners.
-Where the smelter identification number was provided, we verified that the facility was listed on the EICC-GeSi smelter list included in the Template or flagged the facility as one not certified "conflict free" under the EICC/GeSI Conflict Free Smelter Program ("CFSP").
+These responses were provided primarily on a company-wide basis and included the names of facilities listed by our suppliers as smelters or refiners.
+It was not possible to identify smelters by products with certainty.
+Where the smelter identification number was provided, we verified that the facility was listed on the CFSI smelter list included in the Template.
+We flagged those facilities not certified "conflict free" under the Conflict Free Smelter Program ("CFSP") and asked them to participate in the CFSP.